NYC • Photography • Matching •S

 Sunset: 7:00-7:45 PM | Sunrise: 5:30-6:15 AM

 Cherry blossoms peak mid-April.
 Best spots: Central Park's Cherry Hill (arrive early—gets crowded), DUMBO (sun sets behind Manhattan, bridge cables turn golden), Gantry Plaza LIC (skyline reflects sunset light back at you).
+Spring is prime season for engagement photography and proposal shoots.

 Summer (June-August)